 A Paraguayan literary giant who used myth, history, and dense narrative to dissect the soul of a nation shaped by dictatorship.

-Augusto Roa Bastos's life was forged in the crucible of Paraguayan history.
-As a teenager, he fought in the brutal Chaco War, an experience that seeded a deep skepticism of power and official narratives.
-He turned to journalism and then to fiction, creating a body of work that relentlessly interrogated his country's past.
-His masterpiece, 'Yo el Supremo,' is a monumental, labyrinthine novel ventriloquizing the mind of Paraguay's first dictator, Dr. Francia.
-It is not a historical portrait but a profound exploration of the solitude, paranoia, and linguistic tyranny of absolute power.
-Forced into a long exile for his political views, Roa Bastos wrote from France and Spain, yet his imagination never left Paraguay.
-His 1989 Cervantes Prize cemented his status as a writer who transformed national trauma into universal art, proving that the stories of small, overlooked countries could speak to the entire world.
+Augusto Roa Bastos fought in the Chaco War as a teenager, seeding a deep skepticism of power that shaped his writing.
+His masterpiece, 'Yo el Supremo,' ventriloquizes the mind of Paraguay's first dictator, Dr. Francia, exploring the solitude, paranoia, and linguistic tyranny of absolute power.
+Forced into exile for his political views, he wrote from France and Spain while his imagination never left Paraguay.
+He won the 1989 Cervantes Prize, transforming national trauma into universal art.
+His work proved that stories from small, overlooked countries could speak to the entire world.

 1901–1927